danielaparker/jsoncons/doc/ref/csv/basic_csv_cursor.md

     template <typename Sourceable>
     reset(Sourceable&& source)
-Reset cursor to read new value from a new sources
+Reset cursor to read new value from a new source

 #### Non-member functions